HieuPhan33/LCFS-BERT/README.md

 Those are some basic usage about the model.

+To compute and verify the data statistics we used for training the model, please run the script `data_check.py`.
 ### Acknowledgement
 We have based our model development on https://github.com/songyouwei/ABSA-PyTorch.
 Thanks for their contribution.
 ### Citation